goatshriek/stumpless/docs/development.md

 # in this build Google Test and Benchmark will be downloaded and built since
 # the paths we provided don't have anything in them
-make check
-make bench
+cmake --build . --target check cmake --build . --target bench

 # to build the libraries and put them in the path for future builds, we just
 # execute these two targets:
-make export-gtest
-make export-benchmark
+cmake --build . --target export-gtest cmake --build . --target export-benchmark

 # these list commands show that the folders are now populated!
 ls ../gtest